-The amount of the impairment is recorded in a separate allowance account with the loss being recognised in finance expense.
+The amount of the impairment is recorded in a separate allowance account.
 Once the receivable is determined to be uncollectable then the gross carrying amount is written off against the associated allowance.

 Where the Company renegotiates the terms of trade receivables due from certain customers, the new expected cash flows are discounted at the original effective interest rate and any resulting difference to the carrying value is recognised in profit or loss.